vsandrade/AspNET-CreatingMinimalAPIs/README.md

 This is all of the files for our Course about Asp.NET - Creating Minimal APIs

-The Summary is: 4 Section • 41 Lessons • Total Duration: ___
+The Summary is: 5 Section • 49 Lessons • Total Duration: ___

 01. Introduction
 02. Basic Structure - Minimal API
 03. Endpoints, Concepts, and Resources
 04. Manipulation of Resources
-05.
+05. Minimal API - Structure
 06.
 07.
 08.